Bazaar: Temporary souks

 A temporary, seasonal souk is held at a set time that might be yearly, monthly or weekly.
 The oldest souks were set up annually, and were typically general festivals held outside cities.
 For example, Souk Ukadh was held yearly in pre-Islamic times in an area between Mecca and Ta’if during the sacred month of Dhu al-Qi'dah.
 While a busy market, it was more famous for its poetry competitions, judged by prominent poets such as Al-Khansa and Al-Nabigha.
 An example of an Islamic annual souk is Al Mirbid just outside Basra, also famed for its poetry competitions in addition to its storytelling activities.
 Temporary souks tended to become known for specific types of produce.
 For example, Suq Hijr in Bahrain was noted for its dates while Suq 'Adan was known for its spices and perfumes.
 Political, economic and social changes have left only the small seasonal souks outside villages and small towns, primarily selling livestock and agricultural products.

 Weekly markets have continued to function throughout the Arab world.
 Most of them are named from the day of the week on which they are held.
 They usually have open spaces specifically designated for their use inside cities.
-Examples of surviving markets are the Wednesday Market in Amman that specializes in the sale of used products, the Ghazl market held every Friday in Baghdad specializing in pets; the Fina’ Market in Marrakech offers performance acts such as singing, music, acrobats and circus activities.
+Examples of surviving markets are the Wednesday Market in Amman that specializes in the sale of used products, the Ghazl market held every Friday in Baghdad specializing in pets; the Fina’ Market in Marrakesh offers performance acts such as singing, music, acrobats and circus activities.

 In tribal areas, where seasonal souks operated, neutrality from tribal conflicts was usually declared for the period of operation of a souk to permit the unhampered exchange of surplus goods.
 Some of the seasonal markets were held at specific times of the year and became associated with particular types of produce such as Suq Hijr in Bahrain, noted for its dates while Suq 'Adan was known for its spices and perfumes.
-In spite of the centrality of the Middle Eastern market place, relatively little is known due to the lack of archaeological evidence.
+In spite of the centrality of the West Asian market place, relatively little is known due to the lack of archaeological evidence.

 In art and literature – Orientalism

 During the 18th and 19th centuries, Europeans conquered and excavated parts of North Africa and the Levant.
-These regions now make up what is called the Middle East, but in the past were known as the Orient.
+These regions were, in relation to Europe, called the Near East and the Middle East, but also known as the Orient.
 Europeans sharply divided peoples into two broad groups – the European West (the Occident, ultimately from the Latin language) and the East (or Orient); us and the other.
 Europeans often saw Orientals as the opposite of Western civilization; the peoples could be threatening- they were "despotic, static and irrational whereas Europe was viewed as democratic, dynamic and rational."
 At the same time, the Orient was seen as exotic, mysterious, a place of fables and beauty.
 This fascination with the other gave rise to a genre of painting known as Orientalism.
 A proliferation of both Oriental fiction and travel writing occurred during the early modern period.